BTanaka11/neuRave/README.md

 # neuRave
 This was an 8 person team project to build a music social media and event planning web app with a rave theme.
 The 4 pages of this app are Login/Home, Groups, Discover, and Profile.
-After an initial group planning phase, pairs of team members were assigned to each page.
-I (Ben Tanaka) and Christopher Leblanc were assigned to the **_Discover Page_**, which  For a more detailed README covering the other 3 pages and the entire team, please see repo this was forked from.
+After an initial group planning phase, we split into pairs and each was assigned to 1 page.
+Myself (Ben Tanaka) and Christopher Leblanc were assigned to the **_Discover Page_**.
+I did the backend and contributed with the frontend.
+For a more detailed README covering the other 3 pages and the entire team, please see repo this was forked from.

 ## Code I (Ben Tanaka) Wrote
 * [/server/routes/sg.js](/server/routes/sg.js)